raphaelkieling/database-mcp/README.md

-## Database MCP
+# Database MCP

-Simple study around the Cursor MCP support.
+Simple database MCP implementation.

-- Install `Bun`
+- Install `Node`
 - Install `Cursor`
 - Paste the following json at the `MCP` specification in the `Cursor` settings